-- (1) Percentages are calculated on the basis of 42,709,229 shares of our common stock outstanding as of March 2, 2012.
-The total number of shares outstanding used in this calculation also assumes that the currently exercisable options or options which become exercisable within 60 days of March 2, 2012 held by the specified person are exercised but does not include the number of shares of our common stock underlying options held by any other person. - (2) Information regarding Royce & Associates, LLC is based solely upon a Schedule 13G filed by Royce & Associates with the Securities and Exchange Commission ("SEC") on January 10, 2012, which indicates that Royce & Associates held sole voting and dispositive power over 5,006,890 shares.
-Per the Schedule 13G, these shares were held in various accounts managed by Royce & Associates, with the interest of one account, Royce Premier Fund, amounting to 3,052,717 shares. - (3) Dr. Shillman held sole voting and dispositive power over the shares listed except for 700 shares held by Dr. Shillman's wife, which Dr. Shillman may be deemed to beneficially own but as to which he disclaims beneficial ownership.
-Includes 16,625 shares which Dr. Shillman has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 2, 2012. - (4) Information regarding BlackRock, Inc. is based solely upon a Schedule 13G filed by BlackRock with the SEC on February 13, 2012, which indicates that BlackRock held sole voting and dispositive power over 2,984,380 shares. - (5) Information regarding Brown Capital Management, LLC is based solely upon a Schedule 13G filed by Brown Capital Management with the SEC on February 13, 2012, which indicates that Brown Capital Management held sole voting power over 1,691,900 shares and sole dispositive power over 2,912,911 shares.
+(1) Percentages are calculated on the basis of 43,394,415 shares of our common stock outstanding as of March 1, 2013.
+The total number of shares outstanding used in this calculation also assumes that the currently exercisable options or options which become exercisable within 60 days of March 1, 2013 held by the specified person are exercised but does not include the number of shares of our common stock underlying options held by any other person.

+(2) Information regarding Royce & Associates, LLC is based solely upon a Schedule 13G filed by Royce & Associates with the SEC on January 7, 2013, which indicates that Royce & Associates held sole voting and dispositive power over 4,625,852 shares.
+Per the Schedule 13G, these shares were held in various accounts managed by Royce & Associates, with the interest of one account, Royce Premier Fund, amounting to 3,052,717 shares.

-(6) Information regarding The Vanguard Group, Inc. is based solely upon a Schedule 13G filed by The Vanguard Group with the SEC on February 7, 2012, which indicates that The Vanguard Group held sole voting power over 56,807 shares, sole dispositive power over 2,081,158 shares and shared dispositive power over 56,807 shares.
-Per the Schedule 13G, Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, is the beneficial owner of 56,807 shares as a result of its serving as investment manager of collective trust accounts.
-VFTC directs the voting of these shares.
+- (3) Information regarding Brown Capital Management, LLC is based solely upon a Schedule 13G filed by Brown Capital Management with the SEC on February 14, 2013, which indicates that Brown Capital Management held sole voting power over 1,782,628 shares and sole dispositive power over 3,092,230 shares. - (4) Information regarding BlackRock, Inc. is based solely upon a Schedule 13G filed by BlackRock with the SEC on February 8, 2013, which indicates that BlackRock held sole voting and dispositive power over 3,047,207 shares. - (5) Information regarding The Vanguard Group, Inc. is based solely upon a Schedule 13G filed by The Vanguard Group with the SEC on February 12, 2013, which indicates that The Vanguard Group held sole voting power over 59,359 shares, sole dispositive power over 2,337,909 shares and shared dispositive power over 56,959 shares.
+Per the Schedule 13G, Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 56,959 shares as a result of its serving as investment manager of collective trust accounts.
+Also, Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 2,400 shares as a result of its serving as investment manager of Australian investment offerings. - (6) Dr. Shillman held sole voting and dispositive power over the shares listed except for 700 shares held by Dr. Shillman's wife, which Dr. Shillman may be deemed to beneficially own but as to which he disclaims beneficial ownership.
+Includes 24,500 shares which Dr. Shillman has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 1, 2013.